Helen Cody showed us how to make a face mask at home in six simple steps

 Helen Cody is one of the most celebrated and recognised fashion designers working in Ireland today.
 Here she gives IMAGE a step-by-step guide to making a face mask at home.

-There has been much debate around the wearing of face masks as protection against coronavirus.
 While it has been proven that face masks provide little protection for the wearer, they can prevent the spread of the virus when worn by carriers.
 This is especially relevant when combined with recent US Centres for Disease Control and Prevention (CDC) data which shows high rates of transmission by people who are infected by coronavirus but do not know it yet.

 At the time of writing, the HSE’s website advises that wearing facemasks “is unlikely to be of any benefit if you are not sick”.
 Current World Health Organisation (WHO) recommendations are that face masks may prevent the spread of disease if worn when someone has a cough or coronavirus symptoms but states this advice is constantly under review.